top of page

 Every lowering of rents DEVALUES all the controlled properties – and pushes PROPERTY TAXES UP even further on everyone else – otherwise, the city could not maintain city services.

 Generous annual rent increases?
-But fine print says city can CHANGE them!
+But fine print says the city can CHANGE them!
 What are they hiding?
 All the Mayor’s people talk only about the generous 6% + CPI annual rent increases (up to a max of 10%).
 They carefully do NOT mention the fine print in Section 2 (e), which says: “The City may provide for fair return standards for the regulation of rent, which may include…changes to permissible rental rates…” Whoa!
 Those generous 6% + CPI are the “permissible rental rates.”
 The fine print says THEY CAN BE CHANGED!!
 People who don’t tell the truth about what they sell are called con artists.

 Read the Mayor's “rent stabilization” proposal: CLICK HERE

 “Fair return standards…for regulation of rent”?
-These never-discussed words, also in the proposal, refer to how much profit (net income or “return”) can be allowed on top of all a landlord’s expenses: 2%, 1%, 0.5% profit?
-The authorized rent board (that’s in the proposal, too) gets to decide “fair.” `And watch out!
+These never-discussed words, also in the Boston petition, refer to how much profit (net income or “return”) can be allowed on top of all a landlord’s expenses: 2%, 1%, 0.5% profit?
+The authorized rent board (that’s explicitly mentioned in the proposal, too) gets to decide “fair.” `And watch out!
 Tenants can challenge expenses and get them removed.
 That new kitchen?
 Too fancy, not code-minimum, throw it out.
 That porch repair?
 “Sloppy workmanship,” throw it out.
 The tenants’ word is believed.
 Such challenges happened all the time during rent control in Cambridge, the gold standard for tenant activists.

 Every reduction in rental income devalues properties and pushes property taxes UP.